sorbet/sorbet/website/docs/procs.md

 end
 ```

-This is valid Ruby, and Sorbet accpet this code too.
+This is valid Ruby, and Sorbet will accept this code too.
 Implicitly, Sorbet will
 know that the method might accept a block, but it will treat the block itself as
 `T.untyped`.
 In order to give a signature to this method, the block paramter
 will need a name: